Skip to content

 How much money can I borrow on a two-year fixed-rate mortgage?

-There is no universal answer to this question, as it will depend entirely on your personal circumstances.
+There is no correct answer to this question, as it will depend entirely on your personal circumstances.

 Whether you’re applying for a two-year fixed-rate mortgage, a longer-term plan, or a variable-rate deal, each lender will have its own specific criteria.
 Some of the factors that can influence how much you’re able to borrow are: